onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Patreon in linktree - and mention it on the clip

+morpheus quote: "Let me tell you why you're here.
+You're here because you know something...
+What you know you can't explain, but you feel it - you've felt it your entire life.
+I imagine that right now you're feeling a bit like Alice, tumbling down the rabbit hole?
+Hm?" ...
+"It is the world that's been pulled over your eyes to blind you from the truth." - what truth - that you're a slave, Neo

+the gods of the past were collective imaginaries, those of the future are inevitable realities/actualities

 Debug the psyche - what are the top most important skills/perspectives/capacities? what are the top ways of teaching them? what are the top sources and philosophies and methodologies of determining any of this?